Sony CLIÉ TJ Series: PEG-TJ35 & PEG-TJ25

 The Sony CLIÉ PEG-TJ35 and PEG-TJ25 were released by Sony in 2003.
 These models are identical, except the TJ-35 also offers MP3 and ATRAC playback capabilities with a headphone jack.
 Powered by an ARM iMX-1 processor at 200 MHz, these devices ran the Palm OS 5 platform, featuring 32 MB of internal storage (23M available for user data), as well as a Memory Stick PRO slot for additional storage expansion.
 Synchronization via USB and Infrared is also possible.
 The case of these devices appears to be aluminium, but is actually a painted plastic enclosure, with an internal steel plate providing structural rigidity.
-At the time or release, these devices competed with the PalmOne Zire 71.
+At the time of release, these devices competed with the PalmOne Zire 71.
 While navigation on these devices could be performed using the touchscreen, as was common for many Clie models, these devices also featured a scrolling wheel offering easy one-handed vertical navigation, which could be pressed in to select items.